-The Company is subject to various claims and legal proceedings covering a wide range of matters that arise in the ordinary course of its business activities, including claims relating to ex-employees, commercial disputes with contractors, lessors or vendors, claims by local communities or land owners relating to property rights or environmental issues, claims that purport to be class actions and claims relating to its licences and permits.
+The Company is subject to various claims and legal proceedings covering a wide range of matters that arise in the ordinary course of its business activities, including claims relating to ex-employees, commercial disputes with contractors, lessors or vendors, claims by local communities or landowners relating to property rights or environmental issues, claims that purport to be class actions and claims relating to its licences and permits.
 These matters may give rise to legal uncertainties, liabilities or have unfavorable results and divert management's attention and resources.
-In addition, the Company may be involved in disputes with other parties in the future that may result in litigation or unfavorable resolution which could materially adversely impact the Company's financial position, stock price, cash flow and results of operations.
+In addition, the Company may be involved in disputes with other parties in the future that may result in litigation or unfavorable resolution which could materially adversely impact on the Company's financial position, stock price, cash flow and results of operations.
+See "Legal Proceedings and Regulatory Actions".